now-its-dark/SYXPYX/README.md

 - Assign bitmap standard (XG, SC-55, TG300)
 - Stores the current port name in use, in case of a disconnect, then refreshes the connection and opens the port if device reconnects.

+What is *missing...*

+- Any form of file handling
+- MIDI input
+- A decent UI design
+-
 <pre>
 Default Keymap:
 (currently implemented)